obonaventure/cnp3blog/_posts/2019-08-25-kazakstan.md

 ![Bugzilla Kasakhstan]({{ site.baseurl }}/images/bugzill.png)

-In a nutshell, users in Kazakhstan were forced to install a government-issued root-certificate that enabled them to place proxies on all TLS traffic to decrypt it.
+In a nutshell, users in Kazakhstan were forced to install a government-issued root-certificate that enabled them to place "transparent" proxies on all TLS traffic to decrypt it.

 This bug report initiated a lot of discussions among browser implementors and activists.
 A detailed analysis of this HTTPS interception was published by Ram Sundara Raman et al on a [blog](https://censoredplanet.org/kazakhstan).
 This is not the first time that the Kazakh government tried to deploy its own root certificate as noted by Catalin Cimpanu in a [ZDnet article](https://www.zdnet.com/google-amp/article/kazakhstan-government-is-now-intercepting-all-https-traffic/?__twitter_impression=true).